jswalden/mewtex/README.md

 # mewtex
-Experimentation with implemention a mutex type
+Experimentation with implementation of a mutex type